Keyboard Offsite Rig for stage and studio sessions

 minimoog

-Components: standardized analog synthesizer multi-effect system (see below) analog processors
+Components: universal analog synthesizer multi-effect system (see below) effects universal analog

 top